 Welcome to Colombia.
 With an incredible mix of cultures, languages and geographies, Colombia is an exciting emerging market.
 It’s home to a strong farming sector and plenty of natural resources.
-It’s also one of the fastest growing countries in South America and looking to attract more investment and create more jobs – which opens the doors for New Zealand businesses.
+It’s also one of the fastest growing countries in Latin America and looking to attract more investment and create more jobs – which opens the doors for New Zealand businesses.

 Here's a snapshot - you can find more detailed data in our guide.